0

 10

 • "the best gift that I ever have" is not a "sentence" - it's a noun phrase.
 Valid phrasings for which are the best gift I [have] ever had - with or without that auxiliary had, which has no effect on the meaning (it's effectively a stylistic choice whether to include it).
 It might help you to consider the same text using the past tense verb received instead of had (where that instance of the verb "to have" is not an "auxiliary" - it's a full-blown verb with the meaning obtained, got, acquired).
 And optional ever here simply adds "emphasis".
-Oct 26, 2020 at 13:59
+Commented Oct 26, 2020 at 13:59

 • Thank you for your corrections.
 Does it mean that my following instance "the best gift I ever have" is grammatically incorrect and makes no sense at all for the readers?
 Or is it still acceptable?